Our feeds and supplements are greater than the sum of their parts.

 B vitamins are essential for maintaining normal, healthy blood flow to all areas of the body, including the mucosal lining of the gut wall and the extremities of the hooves.
 Blood flow is essential for the supply of active ingredients to maintain normal gut barrier defences and hoof integrity.

 Vitamin C is essential for the production of collagen in the body that forms the matrix of connective tissues in mammals.
-It directly affects the level of tissue growth, development or repair after injury so is crucial for healing and the body’s immune system.
+It directly affects the level of tissue growth and development and the maintenance of the body's immune system.